 - Tablets: so, I’m going to attempt to avoid using our tablets in the car.
 But just in case we get stuck in a traffic jam half way across the Alps, I’ll have these secretly stored for emergencies.
 Let’s see how long I last…

 Other useful items to add to a family holiday checklist

 - Cool box: this year we discovered a brilliant cool bag which keeps ice lollies frozen all day as well as raw meat reliably cold when we go camping.
-The Airgo coolbag is a 30 litre storage bag with self-inflating sides.
-It also squashes down when not in use.
+Unfortunately our cool bag is no longer available but the Hi Gear self inflating cool bag looks very similar.

 - Large water storage bottle: this is a good idea if you know you’ll be in the car for a long old time and you’re not sure when you’ll be able to get hold of more water.
 It’s unlikely to be a problem on our trip in Europe but I do remember an occasion driving through a remote part of Argentina, rather low on fuel, and having to survive on a bag of cookies for what seemed like ages.